Sam-Sims/ambigviz/README.md

 of A and 20 reads of C, there must be at least 2 from each strand in C in order for the position to be flagged as ambiguous and included in the plot.
 The maximum value is 0.5, requiring that there is an equal amount of depth from each strand.
 Setting to 0 will disable this filter.

+#### Bed

+`--bed`

+This option will output the identified ambiguous positions to a bed file.
+The default is to not output.

 #### Labels